Probing Quarkyonic Matter in Neutron Stars with the Bayesian Nuclear-Physics Multi-Messenger Astrophysics Framework

 In this work, we have studied a dynamic quarkyonic-matter model for supranuclear matter inside neutron stars.
 This model is employed within the nuclear multi-messenger astrophysics framework, which includes radio and X-ray (NICER) observations of pulsars, gravitational-wave observations from binary neutron star mergers, in particular GW170817, and electromagnetic observations of the kilonova associated with GW170817.
 Assuming that the quarkyonic-matter model describes neutron stars, we constrain the properties of quarkyonic matter using astrophysical observations.
 The main results can be summarized as follows: \begin{itemize} \item We constrained the four model parameters without (with) AT2017gfo at 95\% credibility to be

-\item The model is predicting a substantial presence of quarks within neutron stars, in particular: \begin{itemize} \item The maximum quark baryon density exceeds $1n_{\rm sat}$, \item The maximum quark-to-baryon ratio exceeds $10\%$\, and \item The mass contribution due to quarks can reach $\sim0.13M_\odot$, attributing to $\sim 6\%$ of the neutron star's mass. \end{itemize} \item The quarkyonic-matter model predicts a peak in the speed-of-sound in neutron stars, and the conformal limit is subsequently restored at $\sim 6n_{\rm sat}$. \item The quarkyonic-matter model predicts $R_{1.4}=13.44^{+1.69}_{-1.54} (13.54^{+1.02}_{-1.04})$~km at 95\% credibility level, without (with) the inclusion of AT2017gfo. \end{itemize}
+\item The model is predicting a substantial presence of quarks within neutron stars, in particular: \begin{itemize} \item The maximum quark baryon density exceeds $1n_{\rm sat}$, \item The maximum quark-to-baryon ratio exceeds $10\%$\, and \item The mass contribution due to quarks can reach $\approx0.13M_\odot$, attributing to $\approx 6\%$ of the neutron star's mass. \end{itemize} \item The quarkyonic-matter model predicts a peak in the speed-of-sound in neutron stars, and the conformal limit is subsequently restored at $\approx 6n_{\rm sat}$. \item The quarkyonic-matter model predicts $R_{1.4}=13.44^{+1.69}_{-1.54} (13.54^{+1.02}_{-1.04})$~km at 95\% credibility level, without (with) the inclusion of AT2017gfo. \end{itemize}